Best Lowest Spread Forex Brokers in 2023

 What Is Spread in Forex?

 The spread is how no-commission brokers make a profit.
-The cost is built into the bid-ask prices of each currency pair you trade.
+The low spread cost is built into the bid-ask spread of each currency pair you trade.
 This is done instead of paying a commission fee per trade.
 While some brokers advertise lower spreads, they are more expensive because they charge higher commissions.
-Because spreads change during periods, it is best to calculate Average Spread data over a more extended period (monthly spread data) and commissions (spread + commission).
+Because spreads change during periods, it is best to calculate average spread data over an extended period (monthly spread data) and commissions (spread + commission).
 That is how you avoid higher average spreads.
-You shouldn't look at the minimum spread but calculate the average.

 How does spread work in Forex?

-The bid price is the exchange rate at which you are willing to sell a currency and the price a broker is willing to pay.
+The bid price is the current market price at which you are willing to sell a currency and the price a broker is willing to pay.
 The asking price is the price at which you buy the same currency and the price at which a broker is willing to sell it.
 The bid price is generally lower than the asking price.
-When you buy a Currency Pair from a broker, you buy the base currency and sell the Quote Currency.
-When you sell the currency pair, you sell the base and receive the quote currency.
-Currency pairs are quoted based on their bid and ask prices.

 A currency quote is the value of one currency compared to another foreign currency.
 These two currencies are known as the base currency and the quote currency.
 The base currency is always the first currency listed.
 The second one listed is the quote currency.